Lee Myung-bak: Mayor of Seoul

 In 2002, Lee ran for mayor of Seoul and won.
-As the Mayor of Seoul, some of Lee's projects included the restoration of the Cheonggyecheon stream, the creation of Seoul Forest, the opening of Seoul Forest Park, the construction of a grassy field in front of Seoul City Hall, and the addition of rapid transit buses to the city's transportation system.
+As mayor some of Lee's projects included the restoration of the Cheonggyecheon stream, the creation of Seoul Forest, the opening of Seoul Forest Park, the construction of a grassy field in front of Seoul City Hall, and the addition of rapid transit buses to the city's transportation system.
 His administration transformed the area around Seoul City Hall from a concrete traffic circle to a public lawn for gatherings.

 The Live Music Camp incident occurred in 2005, during his reign.
 Lee suggested that Hongdae concerts be regulated by authorities, which prompted political rivals to compare Lee to former dictator Park Chung Hee.
 Minister of Culture Yu In-chon convinced him not to do so.
 Following discussions with indie bands, Lee's administration reconciled with the artists and simultaneously pledged support for the indie music scene, aiming to foster a more vibrant cultural environment in Seoul.

 During his mayoral tenure, he generally received positive evaluations, and even after a long period, he is still regarded as one of the greatest mayors in Seoul's history.